Recording Studio Refresh

 The studio is accessed by a separate entrance at the back of our house.
 The umbrellas and potted plants help the outdoor patio feel enclosed and cozy.

-The Lounge doubles as the guest room when we have overnight visitors, and we just love our sleeper sofa from American Leather!
+The Lounge doubles as the guest room when we have overnight visitors, and we love how our sleeper sofa from American Leather is comfortable as both a sofa and a bed.
+The coffee table is a nod to the midcentury modern George Nelson Platform Bench.

 Bathroom off the Lounge.
-With so much gear coming into the studio, existing plants had nowhere to go and started piling up in the bathroom… and I love it!
+With so many instruments coming into the Studio, the existing plants had nowhere to go and started piling up in the bathroom… a happy accident!

-Beautifully carved organ, displaying vintage books and artwork we got from a local artisan in Cuba.
+Beautifully carved organ, displaying vintage books and artwork we purchased from a local artisan in Cuba.

 Recording Studio